glennyabellana/wp-automate-workflow/README.md

 * Extract and copy the files to your working directory `wp-content -> themes` or upload the theme directly via wordpress dashboard.
 * Download the [latest release](https://github.com/glennyabellana/wp-automate-workflow/releases/latest).
 * Extract and copy files to your generated theme.
-* Open `Gulpfile.js` and replace the necessary values here:
+* Open `Gulpfile.js` and replace the necessary values inside the single quote:
 ```
 var URL             = 'http://yoursite.com';
 var dist_themename  = 'NAME-OF-THEME-FOLDER';